-COVID-19 PANDEMIC UPDATE: This program is enrolling for the Fall 2022 trimester.
-MUIH is planning for this program to be delivered in its standard format for students entering the program in the Fall 2022 trimester.
-The program will be delivered primarily on campus with some online courses; students will be required to come to campus for their in-person classes.
+COVID-19 PANDEMIC UPDATE: Acupuncture and herbal medicine classes will be delivered primarily on campus with some online courses also being offered; students will be required to come to campus for their in-person classes.
 MUIH’s Health and Safety Plan describes the University’s protocols for ensuring safety on campus during the COVID-19 pandemic.
 Vaccination for the COVID-19 virus is not required to enter or use MUIH’s facilities.

 The Doctor of Acupuncture program is designed to educate and develop graduates to meet the growing need and opportunities for well-trained Chinese medical practitioners to serve in numerous types of integrative medicine settings across the country.
 It builds on the outcomes and competencies of the Master of Acupuncture toward achieving full clinical competency, with the addition of 28 doctoral-specific competencies in the domains of research literacy, advanced diagnostic studies, systems-based medicine, and professional development, along with an enhanced clinical training.
 The program prepares graduates to work in a multitude of clinical environments, including integrative healthcare settings alongside practitioners in allopathic and other complementary health fields.
 As a graduate of this program, you will be recognized as a doctor, both professionally and publicly, and will be prepared to work as a vital part of multidisciplinary healthcare team.